FridayCandour/FridayCandour/README.md

 Here are some ideas to get you started:
 -->

- 🔭 I’m busy building learning advanced stuffs and building tools people will use.
+ 🔭 Currently building & learning tools for the JavaScript community.

 - 👯 I’m looking to collaborate on bigger projects...

-Am open for collaboration as am very interested to helping build solutions, and achieve Commendable user satisfaction....
+### Am open for jobs and collaboration as am very interested to helping build solutions, solve problems.

 support me on patreon: https://www.patreon.com/Fridaycandour